 The Sweetwater ISD School Health Advisory Council (SHAC) is a group of individuals appointed by the school district who represent different segments of the community.
 The SISD SHAC is made up of parents, school staff, clergy, health care providers, extension specialists, community government officials, and human service agencies.
 They work together to provide advice on coordinated school health programs in order to improve the health of students and families.

-Influenza vaccines may be obtained from your family physician or from the Sweetwater-Nolan County Health Department, 301 East 12th, Sweetwater, TX, (325) 236-6856.
+Influenza vaccines may be obtained from your family physician or from the Sweetwater-Nolan County Health Department, located at 301 East 12th, Sweetwater, TX, or call (325) 235-5463.

 Medications at School: